heremaps/xyz-documentation/docs/api/devguide/spatialsearch.md

 This section describes how to search for specific features in your space which are intersecting with a provided geometry.

-## Possibilities to provide a geometry for a spatial search
+## Possibilities to Provide a Geometry for a Spatial Search

 A spatial search requires a Geometry as an input.
 One common use-case: find all Features which are around 1000 meters from a given Position.
 Another one could be: find all Features which are 100 meters